Causal Inference

 Fuzzy monsters by @allison_horst

-• Contrast the difference between an individual causal effect and an average causal effect
+• Distinguish between an individual causal effect and an average causal effect

-• Describe the advantages and disadvantages of using randomized experiments to estimate causal effects
+• Explain the advantages and disadvantages of using randomized controlled trials (RCTs) to estimate causal effects

-• Identify the limitations and strengths of observational studies to estimate causal effects
+• Identify the strengths and limitations of observational studies for estimating causal effects

 What is a causal effect?